reluviari/merchants-react/README.md

 </h1>

 <p align="center">
-  Learn how NodeJS and Express can interact with PostgreSQL.
+  Learn how React and Express (NodeJS) can interact with PostgreSQL
 </p>

 ## ✅ Features